EverseDevelopment/UrbanFeeling/README.md

 You can go to the current Urban feeling website

 ## How it works
-1- We obtain multiple parameters like Temperature, Humidity, Season, Population, Security, etc of the selected city 2- Information is transform into feelings
+1- We obtain multiple parameters like Temperature, Humidity, Season, Population, Security, etc of the selected city<br/>
+2- Information is transform into feelings<br/>
-3- We use those feelings to feed an AI model for Audio and Video 4- We generate an esoteric composition that will take your state of mind to the selected city
+3- We use those feelings to feed an AI model for Audio and Video<br/>
+4- We generate an esoteric composition that will take your state of mind to the selected city<br/>

 ## Contributors